About This Chapter

 10. Atkins v.
 Virginia: Case Brief

 Atkins v.
-Virginia is a 2002 Supreme Court case where the court ruled whether mentally retarded persons convicted of crimes are eligible for the death penalty.
+Virginia is a 2002 Supreme Court case where the court ruled whether intellectually disabled persons convicted of crimes are eligible for the death penalty.
 In this lesson, we will learn about the death penalty, background of the case, and the Court's decision.

 11. Kent v.
 United States: Summary